 Dependent Measure - Polarization.
-To measure polarization we adapt the Equal Size Binary Grouping (ESBG) algorithm from Tang et. al. [19], which gives a continuous-valued metric we call ESBG Polarization, or just ESBG.
+To measure polarization we adapt the equal size binary grouping (ESBG) algorithm from Tang et. al. [19], which gives a continuous-valued metric we call ESBG Polarization, or ESBG.
 The ESBG measure is based on the ideal type of maximally polarized community.
 Such a community is divided in two camps of equal size.
-These camps are very homogenous, i.e. opinions of camp’s members are the same, but these camps are on opposite poles of opinion scale, i.e. the distance of camps in opinion space is maximal.
+These camps are very homogenous, i.e., opinions of camp’s members are the same, but these camps are on opposite poles of opinion scale, i.e., the distance of camps in opinion space is maximal.
 To reflect this ideal type, ESBG firstly divides the population in two groups by a specific version of k-means clustering algorithm.
-This algorithm divides the population in two groups of equal size, but on the other hand it minimizes opinion heterogeneity of these enforcefully created groups.
+This algorithm divides the population in two groups of equal size, but on the other hand it minimizes opinion heterogeneity of these forcibly created groups.
 Then ESBG computes distance of group centroids and mean deviation of groups’ members' opinions around respective centroids.
 Then ESBG value is computed as centroids’ distance divided by sum of 1 and mean deviations of both clusters.
 Centroids’ distance and mean deviations of both clusters are normalized by maximum possible distance which ensures that the resulting ESBG is between 0 and 1, where 0 signifies perfect consensus and 1 signifies complete polarization.

 ESBG = Norm(B)1 + Norm(w1) + Norm(w2)